Open Agent Toolkit

 oat-project-complete does not accept per-invocation flags.
 Set the shared config (or your shell env) ahead of time if completion needs a specific profile.

 Raw access keys (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and friends) remain a shell-environment concern.
-OAT does not expose config keys for them — set them in your shell before running oat-project-complete or oat project archive sync and they are inherited by the spawned aws process unchanged.
+OAT does not expose config keys for them — set them in your shell before running oat-project-complete or oat repo archive sync and they are inherited by the spawned aws process unchanged.

 Repo-local and user state